 Varying the number of objects.
 In the first experiment, we study performance with respect to the objects' set cardinality |O|.
-Particularly, we vary the number of objects from 50K up to 5M and measure the number of I/Os, the number of dominance checks, and the total processing time, in Figures 3a, 3b and 3c, respectively.
+Particularly, we vary the number of objects from 50K up to 5M and measure the number of I/Os, the number of dominance checks, and the total processing time.